-- Record what is happening, or take pictures providing it is safe to do so, and always from a safe distance.
+Record what is happening, or take pictures providing it is safe to do so, and always from a safe distance.
 Ensure that you are not trespassing on private land.
-Moreover, be especially cautious of the hunt seeing you or approaching you – they may become violent and/or attempt to steal your camera/phone – try to remain covert.
+Moreover, be especially cautious - should the hunt see you or approach you – they may become violent and/or attempt to steal your camera/phone – try to remain covert.

-- Keep a written record of the time, date, location, what happened, the incident reference number, any witnesses and the names of The Police Station / Officers that the complaint was allocated to.
-Keep the recording secure, unedited and on the original memory card
+Keep a written record of the time, date, location, what happened, the incident reference number, any witnesses and the names of The Police Station / Officers that the complaint was allocated to.
+Keep any recording secure, unedited and on the original memory card